Dual Citizenship

 In general, taxes are charged based on the current wealth - not the typical wealth.

-Being a citizen of a society the person ought to pay his or her share towards wealth redistribution.
-This payment is solely based on the local current wealth.
+As a citizen of a society, a person ought to pay their share towards wealth redistribution.
+This payment is solely based on the current local wealth.

-Being a citizen of a society the person ought to pay his or her share towards wealth-based taxes.
-This payment is solely based on the local current wealth.
+As a citizen of a society, a person ought to pay their share towards wealth-based taxes.
+This payment is solely based on the current local wealth.

-Being a citizen of a society the person ought to pay his or her share towards taxes associated with the implementation of the monetary policy.
-These are also computed based on the current wealth and are automatically included in the wealth-based taxes.
-So, in principle and in practice, this payment is solely based on the local current wealth.
+As a citizen of a society, a person ought to pay their share towards taxes associated with the implementation of the monetary policy.
+These taxes are also computed based on the current local wealth and are automatically included in the wealth-based taxes.

 Utopian Payment Model Related